Native monetization on social media

 YouTube$1 to $7Videos

-Have at least 1 000 subscribers.
+Have at least 1,000 subscribers.

-Have more than 4 000 watch hours in the last 12 months or 10 000 000 Shorts views in the last 3 months.
+Have more than 4,000 watch hours over the last 12 months or 10,000,000 Shorts views over the last 3 months.

 Twitch$2 to $5Streaming

-Affiliate program required.
+Affiliate Program required.

 Monetization by selection.